“The reports of my retirement have been greatly exaggerated. ” – James Woods

 Like any farm, there is always something new and plenty to do at Mapletree Farm.
 It really is a year-round operation that keeps me busy.

 While I was walking tap lines along the Oak Hill Tower Road in late March.
 One of the Tower workers said: “Hi Old Man, how is the sap running?”
 Honestly that is the ﬁrst time I had been called “Old Man” to my face.
-I laughed.
-The next day while Robert was boiling and I was labeling syrup, a customer asked Robert if “the Old Man was around.”
-We all laughed.
+Since then others have referred to me as the Old Man of Mapletree Farrm.

 This old man plans to be around Mapletree Farm when it celebrates it’s 50th season of bringing the maple story to New Hampshire and beyond.
 If you have not visited Mapletree Farm recently, come see us and checkout what is new.
 You will be surprised.
 The technology, the equipment, and the cleanliness will give you a new appreciation for our maple syrup.
 And you just may leave saying, Ok I did just prove one rumor true…Mapletree Farm has the best syrup around 😊